Shape

 dependency

 The dependency block is used to configure module dependencies.
 Each dependency block exports the outputs of the target module as block attributes you can reference throughout the configuration.
-You can learn more about dependency blocks in the Dependencies between modules section of the “Execute Terraform commands on multiple modules at once” use case overview.
+You can learn more about dependency blocks in the Dependencies between modules section of the “Execute Opentofu/Terraform commands on multiple modules at once” use case overview.

 You can define more than one dependency block.
 Each label you provide to the block identifies another dependency that you can reference in your config.